-Triton Pools & Quota Base Shared Tritons
+Triton Pools and Quota Base Shared Tritons

-Triton Pools enable TMS administrators to create a set of Triton instances which can be shared by any leases created and assigned to the pool.
+Triton Pools enable TMS administrators to create a set of Triton instances that can be shared by any leases created and assigned to the pool.
 Multiple pools can exist simultaneously with each pool having its own definition and purpose.

-Note: Triton Pools work best in clusters with homogeneous GPUs.
+Triton Pools work best in clusters with homogeneous GPUs.
 TMS does not take GPU SKU into consideration when determining the capacity of Triton instances.

 Triton Pools must be given a name.
 A pool’s name must be unique among all other existing pools.
-A name can be reused once the name’s previous pool has been deleted.
+A name can be reused after the name’s previous pool has been deleted.
 This name is used to identify the pool when creating leases, or interacting with the pool.

-For example, a pool could be created in a cluster with GPUs which all have 40Gi of memory.
+For example, a pool could be created in a cluster with GPUs that all have 40Gi of memory.
 The TMS administrator could then decide that each Triton instance should be assigned a per-instance quota value of 40, and expect that all leases deployed into the pool specify the amount of GPU memory they require in gigabytes.

-In the above case, each unit of per-instance quota is equal to a single “computing slot” and each lease would consume one, or more, of them.
+Each unit of per-instance quota is equal to a single “computing slot” and each lease would consume one, or more, of them.

-Triton Pool definitions include a definition for each Triton instance in the pool.
+Triton Pool definitions include a specification for each Triton instance in the pool.
 Triton definitions include the Triton container image used, the number of logical CPU cores, the number of GPUs, and the amount of memory reserved and assigned to each Triton instance created by the pool.